Concordia College (Manila): History

-The Colegio de la Inmaculada Concepcion de la Concordia was established by Margarita Roxas from the Zóbel de Ayala family who converted her three-and-a-half-hectare villa, the La Concordia Estate in Paco, Manila, into a girls' school.
+The Colegio de la Inmaculada Concepcion de la Concordia was established by Margarita Róxas de Ayala from the Zóbel de Ayala family who converted her three-and-a-half-hectare villa, the La Concordia Estate in Paco, Manila, into a girls' school.
 She requested eight nuns from the Daughters of Charity from Spain to come to the Philippines to administer the school.
 They arrived on May 3, 1868, and operated the free school or Escuela Pia.
 Sixty students enrolled and were taught religion, good manners, reading and writing, simple arithmetic, culture, and arts like sewing, embroidery, cooking, needlecraft and household work.
 The medium of instruction was Spanish.

 The existing structure was expanded.
 By the early 1900s, five sixth of the Concordia complex was added since 1868.
 It also became the headquarters of the Daughters of Charity in the Philippines.